“Helping Children to Make their Mark!”

 John is co-chair of governors who brings almost twenty years of professional experience of working within the UK film industry.
-Currently Director of Sales and Acquisitions for a feature film sales company, John actively works within the private sector of this highly competitive industry and previously ran an international licensing company, liaising directly with Hollywood Studios and independent licensors.
+Currently Director of Sales and Acquisitions for a feature film sales company, John actively works within the private sector of the competitive industry and previously ran an international licensing company, liaising directly with Hollywood Studios and independent licensors.
 John studied a business degree at the University of Surrey and later went on to gain a Masters in “Film: Industry and Culture” from the University of Westminster.
 In his spare time John is an active member of his local community, volunteering for a charity which organises regular events for older people who live in solitude.

 BODE AKANBI: Link Governor – Deputy Safeguarding, Link Governor – Equality

 DAN ALLEN: Chair (Full Governing Body), Chair (Resources Committee), Link Governor – Early Years Foundation Stage

 MARIA FONDEVILA: Parent Governor, Link Governor – Behaviour & Attendance, Link Governor – English

 SAM GARROOD: Staff Governor

 JOTI PENROSE-STEVENS: Link Governor – Philosophy 4 Children / Pupil Voice

 JOHN RAMCHANDANI: Vice Chair (Full Governing Body), Deputy Chair (Resources Committee), Chair (Children, Families & Community Committee), Link Governor – PE, Sports & Healthy Schools, Link Governor – Policy Review, Link Governor – Pupil Premium